anrph/GitHub.Portfolio/PyPassForge - Password Generator/1.0.0/README.txt

              `Y8P'                                      1.0.0                                     "YoooooP'
 _______________________________________________________________________________________________________________________

-This is my first attempt to create a password generator codede in Python, I had challenged myself to build it by just using my current knowledge, without following any tutorial on the matter.
+This is my first attempt to create a password generator coded in Python, I had challenged myself to build it by just using my current knowledge, without following any tutorial on the matter.